Fault Diagnosis of Unseen Modes in Chemical Processes Based on Feature Weighted

 Abstract

-Fault diagnosis is a critical technology for ensuring production safety and maintaining product quality within the chemical industry.
-However, many contemporary fault diagnosis methods leveraging deep neural networks are typically trained using samples from specific operating conditions, often neglecting the domain generalization capabilities of these models.
-This oversight leads to a marked decline in diagnostic performance when these models encounter the diverse and complex conditions present in real industrial scenarios.
-This paper proposes a weighted-based domain-specific feature removal network (WBDSFRN) to address this challenge.
-WBDSFRN integrates a weighting-based domain-specific feature removal module, which effectively distinguishes between domain-invariant and domain-specific features during the training phase.
-In the testing phase, the model partially eliminates domain-specific features from the target domain, thereby mitigating domain shift and enhancing the model’s generalization capabilities.
-The proposed method’s effectiveness is rigorously evaluated through comparative studies and ablation experiments using the Tennessee Eastman process.
-The results demonstrate that the WBDSFRN significantly outperforms existing approaches, exhibiting robust diagnostic performance even under complex operating conditions.
+Fault diagnosis is critical for ensuring production safety and product quality within the chemical industry.
+Existing fault diagnosis models that leverage deep neural networks are typically trained using samples from specific operating conditions, neglecting the domain generalization capabilities of these models.
+This leads to a significant decline in diagnostic performance in complex and variable scenarios.
+To address this issue, a Weighted-Based Domain-Specific Feature Removal Network (WBDSFRN) is proposed.
+WBDSFRN incorporates a weighted-based domain-specific feature removal module, which effectively discriminates between domain-invariant and domain-specific features during the training phase.
+In the testing phase, the model largely eliminates domain-specific features of the target domain to mitigate domain shift effects.
+Finally, experiments are conducted using the Tennessee-Eastman Process (TEP).
+The results demonstrate that WBDSFRN significantly outperforms existing approaches and exhibits robust diagnostic performance even under complex and variable operating conditions.

 -